helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 _**Image:** Norman Gottwald reads from the Song of Deborah during his [scholar-activist encounter with Rabbi Michael Feinberg, May 2021](https://clbsj.org/events/2021/05/20/scholar-activist-encounter-rabbi-michael-feinberg-and-dr-norman-gottwald/)._

 Our deepest condolences go out to Laura and his whole family.
-A remotely accessible memorial service will be held on August 6, 2022 — details will be made available soon.
+A remotely accessible memorial service will be held on August 6, 2022 at the Berkeley School of Theology.
+Click here for details and to RSVP.

 Norman was a friend, mentor and inspiration to so many.
 If Norman touched your life, we invite you to send a tribute to [clbsjorg@gmail.com](mail to:clbsjorg@gmail.com).
 We will compile and publish these tributes here as we receive them.
 We will also use this page to gather audio-visual archives of Norman's scholarship and teaching (scroll down).
 If you have any to share, please send these as well!